marq24/emacberry.com/_docs/2600-routeplan.md

 # Overview

-Since a couple of month GPSLogger allow you to follow a previously planed route with TurnByTurn instructions.
+Since a couple of month GPSLogger allow you to follow a previously planed route with turn-by-turn instructions.
 The planing & transfer process of these routes have been sub-optimal in the past, and so I am very happy to let you know that I can provide now a separate site that is dedicated to route planing that should give you all the needed features and is easy to use.